Claim from the Church of England Redress Scheme? Who is Eligible? Skip to main content

 Individuals who have experienced abuse of any form by a person in a position of authority within the Church of England will be eligible to apply for redress under a new national scheme expected to launch in 2025.
 The scheme is designed to provide a range of support, including financial compensation, therapeutic services, and a formal apology, to survivors of abuse.

-To be eligible to make a claim, an individual must have been subjected to physical, sexual, emotional, psychological (which includes spiritual abuse), financial abuse, neglect, or maltreatment.
+To be eligible to make a claim from the Church of England Redress Scheme, an individual must have been subjected to physical, sexual, emotional, psychological (which includes spiritual abuse), financial abuse, neglect, or maltreatment.
 A key criterion is that the alleged abuser must have held a role within the Church of England, or the survivor had reasonable grounds to believe they did.
 Furthermore, a clear connection must be established between the abuser's role and the abuse that occurred.

 The eligibility criteria are broad and are intended to be as inclusive as possible.
 Claims can be made regardless of when or where the abuse took place, and it does not matter if the survivor was a child or an adult at the time.
 There is no requirement for the abuse to have been previously reported to the police or for the abuser to have been criminally convicted.
 Claims can also be made even if the alleged abuser has since passed away.